Prizes and Awards in Mathematics

 An entry is to consist of a mathematical problem, together with a solution or significant contribution toward a solution.
 The problem may have any source, but this source should be stated in the entry.
 The entries may be judged on the basis of the nature of the problem, originality and elegance of the solution.
 Any outside references used should be indicated.

 Entries from each contestant or group must be placed in an envelope and delivered to the Mathematics Office, 253 Sloan, during the fourth week of the third term (April 26, 2017 at noon).
 The name of the contestant, or the names of all participants in the case of a joint entry, must be written on the envelope only, not on the entry.
 The Judging Committee will consist of three volunteers.
 The judges will select a group of finalists and submit their entries to the Mathematics Department faculty who will make awards to the winners.
-Prizes will ordinarily be awarded for the 2 to 4 best entries, the value of each prize being $75.
+Prizes will ordinarily be awarded for the 2 to 4 best entries.
 Prizes for individual entries will be limited to one to a contestant, and no group may receive more than one prize.

 The H. J. Ryser Scholarships were established in 1986 in memory of H. J. Ryser, who was professor of mathematics at Caltech from 1967 to 1985.
 Professor Ryser contributed greatly to combinatorial mathematics and inspired many students with his carefully planned courses.
 It is awarded to undergraduate students for academic excellence.